-Baked Veggie Egg Rolls are a healthy way to enjoy your favorite Chinese takeout.
-These baked egg rolls are packed with carrots, cabbage, mushrooms, red onion, garlic, and ginger and baked until crispy perfection.
-Just 112 calories each!
+These homemade Vegetable Egg Rolls are a healthy way to enjoy your favorite Chinese takeout.
+These veggie egg rolls are packed with carrots, cabbage, mushrooms, red onion, garlic, and ginger and can be baked, fried, or cooked in the air fryer.

-These healthy Baked Veggie Egg Rolls are the perfect addition to any Chinese or Asian meal.
-You won't miss the fact that they aren't deep fried.
-Fill them up with your favorite veggies and these baked egg rolls are a super tasty appetizer or main dish.
-You could also skip the wrappers and make an Egg Roll Bowl or egg roll's cousin, fresh spring rolls.
+These Vegetable Egg Rolls are the perfect addition to any Chinese or Asian meal.
+You won't miss the fact that they aren't deep-fried.
+Fill them up with your favorite vegetables and these baked egg rolls are a super tasty appetizer or main dish.

 Rolling an egg roll can feel like an intimidating step but it is actually really easy and anyone can do it at home in their kitchen.

 - Before you start, make sure that you drain away any extra moisture in the filling.
 A wet filling will lead to soggy egg rolls.
 It also works best if the filling is cooled.

 - Lay out the egg roll with a corner pointed toward you and add about 1/4 cup of filling in the center.

 - Lightly wet the edges of the egg roll wrapper with water using your finger.
 Just dab it in water and run it along the edges of the egg roll wrapper.

 - Fold the corner facing you over the filling.
 Then fold in the sides, wetting the edges with water if needed.
 Finally roll it away from you, to close the egg roll.

 These vegetable egg rolls can be made baked in the oven, lightly fried in a skillet, or cooked in the air fryer.

 - Oven Baked: Place the egg rolls in a single layer on a baking sheet sprayed with cooking spray.
 Bake for 12-15 minutes ay 400 degrees, flipping after about 8 minutes.